zxphyrx/highway/app/views/advanced/project-guidelines.md

 - A case / cover / some sort of physical part
 - A custom PCB (unless you REALLY don't need it)
-- Ideally some sort of software config / cronjob / tool that is beyond the defaults of whatever you're doing
+- Ideally some sort of software config / cronjob / tool that is beyond the defaults of whatever you're using

 ### Originality